bggardner/google-visualization-php/README.md

 - A PHP implementation of the [Google Chart Tools Datasource Protocol](https://developers.google.com/chart/interactive/docs/dev/implementing_data_source) (V0.6)
 - Parses a [Google Visualization Query](https://developers.google.com/chart/interactive/docs/querylanguage) into a PHP object
-- Executes the query on an existing DataTable or retrieves one using Helper classes:
+- Executes the query on an existing DataTable or retrieves one from a database using a DataSourceHelper class, which performs automatic type casting:
-    - PDO Helper abstract class with extensions that perform automatic type casting:
+    - PDO:
         - PostgreSQL
         - MS SQL Server / SQL Azure
         - MySQL
         - SQLite
+    - MySQLi
 - Outputs the result in the requested format (JSON, JSONP, HTML, or CSV)
 - Complete support of the [Google Visualization Query Language](https://developers.google.com/chart/interactive/docs/querylanguage) (V0.7), with some additional functions:
     - ABS(*number*) - absolute value